 |the last 300 metres and the finish|

 I had recorded the run with my Garmin and you can view the course data (hill profile etc) on Strava.
 I also created a course fly-by video with the Relive app on my phone.
 The results were online before I arrived home and event 87 had attracted a total of 276 attendees.
-As always, a massive thanks goes out to all of the volunteers - I had a great time!
+As always, a massive thanks goes out to all of the volunteers who were fab - I had a great time!